Bush regeneration on Council owned and managed land

 - Development of community capacity in bush regeneration through delivery of community training sessions, coordination of works program with contractors, community groups and engagement of casual staff

 The bush regeneration team currently contribute significantly to the management of public lands through delivery of bush regeneration services on 28 Council owned and managed sites throughout the Shire.
 This includes land across all categories of Council land including road reserve, operational land, community land and Council managed Crown land.
-Table 1 presents the 2010/2011 breakdown of the work sites.

 Council's Water and Recycling division have specifically engaged the team to address high conservation value vegetation areas in capital and operational phases of sewerage treatment plant operation at Ocean Shores, West Byron and Vallances Road.
 The team also provide bush regeneration and technical support services to the Community Infrastructure division as required.